 “I can’t believe you knocked down all the mannequins.”

-"You KNOW that one mannequin reminded me of my eighth grade math teacher!
-He had it coming."
+“You KNOW that one mannequin reminded me of my 8th grade math teacher!
+He had it coming.”

 “Just go to the movie.”

-"Maybe when she's older.
-I'll make up for it by going with her on all her dates."
+“Maybe when she’s older.
+I’ll make it up to her by going with her on all her dates.”

-So when we got to the movie theatre, I needed to make a decision on what movie we'd ignore.
-Apparently you're not allowed to take a toddler to the movie "12 Years a Slave."
-Excuse me if I think 3 years old is a good age to learn about the horrors of slavery.
+When we got to the movie theatre, I needed to make a decision on what movie we’d ignore for two hours.
+Apparently, you’re not allowed to take a toddler to the movie “12 Years a Slave.”
+Excuse me if I think three-years-old is a good age to learn about the horrors of slavery.

-"Fine," I said to the judgmental ticket agent.
-"But somehow it's okay for you to sell kids tickets to a movie where a man's wife is brutally murdered by a serial killer, the attack leaving his son physically disabled.
-Then that son is kidnapped and the father has to chase the kidnapper thousands of miles with the help of a mentally disabled woman.
-And that's OK."
+“Fine,” I said to the judgmental ticket agent.
+“But somehow it’s okay for you to sell kids tickets to a movie where a guy’s wife and kids are brutally murdered by a serial killer, the attack leaving only one son, who is physically disabled.
+Then that son is kidnapped and the father has to chase the kidnapper thousands of miles with the help of a mentally disabled character.
+And THAT’S OK.”

-I quickly discovered taking a 3-year-old to a movie is a great way to spend $30 to sit in a dark room with a bunch of other easily-distracted children hopped up on candy while the parents try to listen so they can get their money's worth, spending the entire time answering impossible questions about a movie you've never seen related to how a teenage girl voiced by a 41-year-old Broadway singer is able to shoot ice from her fingers.
-Below is an excerpt from a conversation I had with my daughter when she should've been paying attention to the movie.
+Taking a three-year-old to a movie is a great way to spend $30 to sit in a dark room with a bunch of other easily-distracted children hopped up on candy while the parents try to listen so they can get their money’s worth, spending the entire time answering impossible questions about a movie you’ve never seen related to how a teenage girl voiced by a 41-year-old Broadway singer is able to shoot ice from her fingers.
+Below is an excerpt from a conversation I had with my daughter when she should’ve been paying attention to the movie.